antononcube/Raku-FunctionalParsers/README.md

 ### Not having abstract class

-From the Raku classes can be easily seen to inherit from a common abstract class.
+Looking at the Raku EBNF interpreter classes it can be easily seen that each can inherit from a common abstract class.
-But since the EBNF parsing methods (or attributes that callables) are approximately a dozen one-liners, it seems more convenient to have all class method and attribute definitions on "one screen."
+But since the EBNF parsing methods (or attributes that callables) are approximately a dozen one-liners, it seems more convenient to have all class method- and attribute definitions on “one screen.”

 ### Flowchart